Uniform CPA Examination

 What types of items appear on the Exam?

-Candidates are assessed on a variety of content using multiple-choice questions (MCQs) and task-based simulations (TBSs) in all four sections.
-The BEC section also includes three written communication tasks.
+Candidates are assessed on a variety of content using multiple-choice questions (MCQs) and task-based simulations (TBSs) in all exam sections.

 How are the items distributed on the Exam?